What Is Last Mile Delivery? Costs & How to Optimize

 5. Returns, refunds, or discounts

 The average return rate of ecommerce products is a whopping 20%, which makes ecommerce fulfillment a particular challenge.
 If you sell consumer products online, you can expect at least one in five customers to send their purchased product back, either for a refund or for a different item (which you’ll have to deliver for free).

 The Real Business Impact of the Last Mile Delivery Problem

 If you don’t have an optimized retail distribution strategy for last mile delivery, you’re setting your business up to fail in the long term.

 You will face significantly higher total costs, unhappy customers, and many other real business challenges.

 Higher operating costs and lower profit margins

-Higher rates of failed deliveries and unoptimized delivery routes and schedules lead to significantly higher operating costs.
+Higher rates of failed deliveries, unoptimized delivery route planning and schedules lead to significantly higher operating costs.

 When just a single failed delivery can cost your business over $17, it’s essential to optimize every step of your order fulfillment process, especially last mile delivery.